dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 The server MAY populate the `error_message` field with a human-readable error message in English.
-The message should explain why the server rejected parts of the data, and should offer guidance on how users can address the issues.
+The message should explain why the server rejected parts of the data, and might offer guidance on how users can address the issues.
-The protocol does not attempt to define the structure of such an error message.
+The protocol does not attempt to define the structure of the error message.

 The client MUST NOT retry the request when it receives a partial success response where the `partial_success` is populated.